vitorgalvao/tiny-scripts/README.md

 ### strongpassword
 Script to get a strong password by leveraging multiple sources

+### upload-file
+Script to upload paths, with support for several file hosts

 ### workflows-renamer
 Script to rename unpackaged [Alfred](https://www.alfredapp.com/) Workflows in the preferences directory after their name and bundle ID